01micko/01micko.github.io/README.md

 (the package name would be a good idea) and add them there.
 Leave them _unsigned_ as they need to be signed by my key for `apt` to work correctly.

-Here is a simple command line to get I need into one directory:
+Here is a simple command line to get what is needed in one directory for a valid PR:

 ```sh
 # my-pkg is the name of the debian package you just built (no need for version)